RubricLab/tokenmaxx/README.md

 tokenmaxx install         # route native codex & claude through tokenmaxx

-codex                     # use your clients as before claude                    # tokenmaxx injects the account, per request
+codex                     # use your clients as before claude                    # tokenmaxx picks the account, per request
 ```

 ## What it does

-You pay for more than one Claude or ChatGPT subscription, and your coding
-agents fill the five-hour or weekly window on whichever account is signed in:
+You run a fleet of coding agents, and a five-hour window goes faster than
+you'd think:

 <div align="center">
 <img alt="a desktop full of parallel agent sessions burning tokens" src="media/fleet.gif" width="820">
 </div>

-tokenmaxx runs a loopback proxy that reads the active account on every request
+If you pay for more than one account, tokenmaxx keeps them all signed in
+locally and lets you choose which one your clients use.
+A small proxy on your
+machine attaches the active account's credential to each request, so a switch
-and injects its credential, so a switch lands on the very next request, even
+takes effect on the very next request, even mid-turn.
+Your credentials live in
-mid-turn, with your clients running unmodified.
-Each account stays exactly what
+the macOS Keychain and never go anywhere except to the provider that issued
+them.

+Nothing about the accounts themselves changes.
+Each one keeps its own login,
-it is: its own login, its own billing, its own limits, enforced by the provider
+its own billing, and its own limits, and the provider enforces those limits
-as always.
-Credentials stay in the macOS Keychain; nothing but opaque
-references touches disk.
+the same as always. tokenmaxx just saves you the logging out and back in.

 ## The dashboard